-39 This policy will be reviewed annually by the Headteacher.
-At every review, it will be approved by the full governing board.
+This policy will be reviewed annually by the Headteacher.
+At every review, it will be approved by the Trust Board.

 Links to other policies

 - 40 This policy links to the following policies and procedures:

 - Behaviour Policy

 - Safeguarding and Child Protection Policy

 - Exclusions Policy

 - SEND Policy

 - Care of Pupils with Medical needs Policy